-Investors must submit all applications for tax credits electronically through the Authority's electronic application system.
-The process described in this section will determine the order in which the Authority authorizes tax credits to qualified investors.
-The Authority, through the electronic application system, will date and time stamp each application on the date of receipt.
+Investors must submit all applications for tax credits electronically through the Authority's EASY system.
+The Authority shall accept applications for tax credits on or after the first business day of July 2006.
+The process described in this section will determine the order in which the Authority authorizes tax credits to qualified investors. the Authority, through the EASY system, will date and time stamp each application on the date of receipt.
 An investor must submit an application to the Authority within 90 calendar days after making the investment in a small business to be eligible for an authorization of tax credits.
 The small business must meet the eligibility requirements of the program at the time the investment is made to generate a tax credit.
 Applications submitted more than 90 calendar days after the investment will be rejected and the investor notified.